 Toners are used to remove the last traces of makeup and dirt after cleansing, to freshen and hydrate the skin and get the skin ready for moisturizers and serums.
 They are applied using a cotton pad, a reusable makeup pad, or sprayed onto the face.

 HOW TONERS AND SPRITZERS/MISTS WORK

-They are hydrating and refreshing, especially where they are water-based, they are meant to invigorate and provide moisture to the skin.
-Depending on the ingredients used, toners and spritzers can also bring other benefits such as being soothing, help to balance sebum production, balancing pH, reducing inflammation, etc. Some facial cleansing products have an alkaline pH (such as soap), and toners are often used to bring skin pH levels back into a happier slightly acidic range.
+They are hydrating and refreshing, especially when they are water-based, they are meant to invigorate and provide moisture to the skin.
+Depending on the ingredients used, toners and spritzers can also bring other benefits such as being soothing, helping to balance sebum production, balancing pH, reducing inflammation, etc. Some facial cleansing products have an alkaline pH (such as soap), and toners are often used to bring skin pH levels back into a happier slightly acidic range.

 Spritzers and mists are great if you enjoy lightly floral scents and want a cool refreshed look and feel throughout the day.
 It’s good for all skin types but particularly suited for dry skin.

 - Hydrating and refreshing, can help set make-up as well as enhance skin’s natural radiance and replenish skins moisture throughout the day

 - Help balance skin’s pH

 - Can be used several times throughout the day on their own